The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Limitations: Peec is purpose-built for tracking, so fixing a gap happens in another tool.

-What it does best: Extends the Semrush SEO platform with AI visibility in one environment.
+What it does best: Extends the Semrush SEO platform with AI visibility in one environment, so teams already in Semrush don't add a separate login.

 Key features: AI visibility tracking across major engines plus Google AI features; brand performance with sentiment; integration with Semrush keyword, backlink, and content tooling.